 The trail briefly runs alongside the Coastal Trail, which is actually a paved road, then crosses it.
 At this point, the traffic noise fades away and the redwoods get a lot smaller.
 It's still a very attractive redwood forest, though, resembling the uplands of Prairie Creek with its light-colored redwood trunks and understory of light-green huckleberry and ferns.

 As the trail descends, the woods become more open and the giant huckleberry trees are replaced with normal-sized shrubs.
 The redwoods are a very light grey color, presumably bleached by the salt air; the color complements the light green of the understory.

-The redwoods end at around mile 1.5, giving way to big spruce trees.
-The trail becomes rougher and steeper and slumps precariously in a few places.
-There's a nice view of a spruce-covered hillside across Damnation Creek, then, almost at its very end, the trail emerges onto a blufftop and the ocean finally comes into view.
+The redwoods end at around mile 1.5, giving way to a lush and attractive spruce wood with some pretty big spruce trees.
+The trail becomes rougher, steeper, and overgrown, and slumps precariously in a few places.
+The trail descends into a deep fern-filled canyon filled with the rushing sound of a creek and with a nice view of a spruce-covered hillside across Damnation Creek.
+Almost at its very end, the trail crosses a narrow gully and emerges onto a blufftop where the ocean finally comes into view.
 The final descent is on a rather precarious stairway crudely carved into the rock.
 At the bottom of the trail is a tiny cove with a narrow, rocky beach.
 There's no sand and the beach may be completely covered at high tide, but you might be able to walk up and down the beach a little ways.
 If the tide is unusually low there may be tidepools.

 The return trip, although uphill, is actually more enjoyable than the outbound trip.
 After an initial steep section the trail really isn't that difficult, and the redwoods get progressively more scenic.